Welcome to the Tutorial!

 PhoRank Gene Ranking

 By using the ACMG Classifier, we have obtained a much more manageable set of CNVs, but we can further narrow down our list of filtered CNVs by taking into account the patient’s phenotypes.
 This can be done using our PhoRank phenotype ranking algorithm, which ranks each CNV and gene based its relationship to the patient’s phenotypes.
 To run the PhoRank algorithm, select Add > Computed Data then, from the Table Type dropdown menu, select CNV.
-Next, choose the CNV PhoRank Gene Ranking algorithm and click OK.
+Next, choose the CNV PhoRank Gene Ranking algorithm and click OK, then OK again.

 This will launch the PhoRank dialog, which will allow you to enter a comma separated list of HPO phenotype terms.
 Once you have entered the patient’s phenotypes, click OK to run the algorithm.
 For this tutorial we will be using the following phenotype list: Hypodontia, Keratitis, Lymphedema, Immunodeficiency, Cerebral cortical atrophy.